stevebaldwin21/PHP-Registry/README.md

 # PHP Windows Registry

 This repository is for a work in progress OOP windows registry PHP extension for PHP7.
-Currently there is only global functions to access registry like the PECL extension which has not been actively developed since PHP 5.4.
+Currently there is only global functions to access registry like the PECL extension (http://svn.php.net/viewvc/pecl/win32std/) which has not been actively developed for a number of years.
+This implementation will follow the C# implementation of the Registry (with some small addition to class names/function names) (https://msdn.microsoft.com/en-us/library/microsoft.win32.registrykey(v=vs.110).aspx)

 ```php